What’s the Deal with Quora Ads? How-To + Case Study

 Hold that thought.

 Why advertise on Quora?

 Quora is unique in that it offers advertisers the ability to build credibility in the eyes of a prospect during the hella important research phase.

-While an informational keyword in AdWords might give you the power to serve a relevant ad to a searcher, there’s only value to be had if you can incite a click with your copy.
+While an informational keyword in Google Ads (formerly known as Google AdWords) might give you the power to serve a relevant ad to a searcher, there’s only value to be had if you can incite a click with your copy.
 Quora, on the other hand, gives you the ability to couch your ad copy between insightful nuggets of information that relate—directly or tangentially—to your product or service.
 While on a SERP your ad is positioned atop links to relevant websites, Quora ads are dispersed betwixt actual information, like so: